-South African Pageantry Races Against Identity
+South African Pageantry Races against Identity

 Adetshina had advanced to the top 11 finalists when she was called to be removed from the contest due to her mixed heritage and allegations of parental identity fraud.

-Her dual citizenship — South Africa and Nigeria — had raised questions about her eligibility to represent South Africa in the Miss South Africa pageant.
+Her dual citizenship-South Africa and Nigeria-had raised questions about her eligibility to represent South Africa in the Miss South Africa pageant.
 This prompted the South African Department of Home Affairs to launch an investigation following a request from the pageant organisers to verify Adetshina’s citizenship.
 The probe revealed prima facie evidence suggesting that her mother may have stolen the identity of a South African woman 23 years ago to secure citizenship for Adetshina.
-Home Affairs plans to press criminal charges against all implicated parties once the investigation ends.
+Home Affairs plans to press criminal charges against all implicated parties once the investigation is complete.

 The law student was born and grew up in South Africa.
 Her father was Nigerian and her mother was reportedly a South African of Mozambican descent.